digama0/mm0/mm0-rs/mmc.md

 * If `x,y: int` then `{x band y}, {x bor y}, {x bxor y}, (bnot x): int`
 * Signed values are promoted to `int` for bitwise ops

 In most cases where unintended `nat` promotion has occurred a `cast` will bring the value back in range, although if the proof cannot be performed automatically the user must provide it.
-Alternatively `as` can be used to turn a `nat`/`int` into a `uN` or `sN` by reducing modulo `2^N`.
+Alternatively `as` can be used to turn a `nat`/`int` into a `uN` or `iN` by reducing modulo `2^N`.

 ### Comparison operations